Recent Advances in Fully Dynamic Graph Algorithms: Fully Dynamic Graph Algorithms

 \subsection{Shortest Paths}

-One of the most studied problems on weighted dynamic networks is the maintenance of shortest path information between pairs of vertices.
-In the most general setting, given an undirected, dynamic graph with dynamically changing edge weights representing distances, we are interested in the shortest path between two arbitrary vertices $s$ and $t$ (\emph{all-pairs shortest path problem}).
-For the \emph{single-source shortest path problem}, the source vertex $s$ is fixed beforehand and the dynamic graph algorithm is only required to answer distance queries between $s$ and an (arbitrary) vertex $t$ which is specified by the query operation.
-In the \emph{$s$-$t$ shortest path problem} both $s$ and $t$ are fixed beforehand and the data structure is only required to return the distance between $s$ and $t$ as answer to a query.
-In all cases, the analogous problem can also be cast on a directed graph, asking for a shortest path from $s$ to $t$ instead.
+One of the most studied problems on weighted dynamic networks is the maintenance of shortest path information between pairs of vertices, where edge weights represent distances and the length of a path is the sum of the weights of the edges on the path.
+In the case of \emph{uniform edge weights} all weights are assumed to equal $1$.
+Both the \emph{single-source} as well as the in the \emph{all-pairs shortest path problem} (\emph{APSP}) we are interested in the shortest path between two arbitrary vertices $s$ and $t$ that are query parameters.
+For the \emph{single-source shortest path problem} (\emph{SSSP}), the source vertex $s$ is fixed beforehand and the dynamic graph algorithm is only required to answer distance queries between $s$ and an (arbitrary) vertex $t$ which is specified by the query operation.
+In the \emph{$s$-$t$ shortest path problem} (\emph{STSP}) both $s$ and $t$ are fixed beforehand and the data structure is only required to return the distance between $s$ and $t$ as answer to a query.
+There are two types of queries, namely a \emph{distance query}, which returns the length of a shortest path and a \emph{path reporting query}, which returns the shortest path itself.

+The problem can be cast on both undirected or directed graphs: In case of the latter, we are asking for a shortest path from $s$ to $t$ rather than a shortest path between $s$ and $t$.
+By replacing each edge in an undirected graph by a pair of directed, anti-parallel edges, any algorithm for the directed case can also be used in the undirected setting.
+In some settings, the range of possible edge weights is restricted to positive integers or to positive or non-negative real values.
+Note that the length of a shortest path is undefined in the presence of negative-length cycles.